San Jose State University, B.A., 1988

 - 1995, Pennsylvania

 Mr. Kiepen is an associate member of the California Association of Health Facilities, where he has served on the association’s reimbursement, legal and products and services subcommittees.
-Mr. Kiepen is a frequent state-wide speaker regarding long-term care issues, and serves his local community as a member of the Advisory Counsel on Aging to the Contra Costa County Board of Supervisors.
+Mr. Kiepen is a frequent state-wide speaker regarding long-term care issues, and serves his local community as a member of the Advisory Council on Aging to the Contra Costa County Board of Supervisors.

 Mr. Kiepen received his B.A. degree from San Jose State University in 1988 and his J.D. from Golden Gate University School of Law.
 He was admitted to the Pennsylvania Bar and the California Bar in 1994.
 As a former principal in the Northern California-based health care firm of Rapp, Kiepen & Harman, Mr. Kiepen merged his practice with Hooper, Lundy & Bookman in April 2002.

 - Lauderdale Associates v.
 Department of Health Services, 67 Cal.
 App.
 4th 117 (1998).

 - Foundation Aiding Elderly v.
 Superior Court, Court of Appeal, First District, Division 4, California.
 April 1, 2005 A109442 (2005 WL 752739).

 - Life Care Centers of America v.
 CalOptima, Court of Appeals, Fourth District, Division 3, California.
 October 31, 2005 133 Cal.App.4th 1169 35 Cal.Rptr.3d 387.

 - Alvarado v.
 Selma Convalescent Hosp., Court of Appeal, Seond District, Division 3, California.
 August 1, 2007 153 Cal.App.4th 1292 64 Cal.Rptr.3d 250.